mozilla-services/merino/test-engineering/contract-tests/client/README.md

 ## Local Execution

-To execute the test scenarios outside the client Docker container, create a python virtual environment, set environment variables, expose the Merino and Kinto API ports in the docker-compose.yml and use a pytest command.
+To execute the test scenarios outside the client Docker container, create a Python virtual environment, set environment variables, expose the Merino and Kinto API ports in the `docker-compose.yml` and use a pytest command.
 It is recommended to execute the tests within a Python virtual environment to prevent dependency cross contamination.

 1. Create a Virtual Environment